What's Trending in Weight Loss

 - Extend your overnight fast: Eating dinner earlier and going longer overnight without eating may improve fat burning, weight loss and hunger swings.

-You may have seen the headlines of celebrities touting the “5:2 Diet.”
-Essentially, the diet says to eat moderately five days per week to slash calories.
+You may have seen the headlines of celebrities touting the “5:2 Diet” – eat moderately five days per week and slash calories (500 calories for women and 600 calories for men) two days a week.
 The diet suggests two days a week, women slash 500 calories from their diet and men slash 600 calories.
 Does it work?
 Here’s what we know:

 - The 5:2 Diet appears to result in similar weight loss to normal “dieting” methods, which include consistent calorie cutting